 Given that Portuguese listed companies often have concentrated shareholding structures, shareholders' activism is not an important force in Portugal.
-In addition, there are no incentives - legal or statutory - for minority shareholders (with reduced stakes) to intervene and participate in the decisions of listed companies.
-The implementation of the new directive of shareholders' rights will give more incentives for the participation of minority shareholders.
+In addition, there are no incentives -legal or statutory - for minority shareholders (with reduced stakes) to intervene and participate in the decisions of listed companies.
+The implementation of the new directive of shareholders' rights that will enter into force during 2019 (see 3.2 Significant Changes to Takeover Law, above) will give more incentives for the participation of minority shareholders.